Societal Alignment Frameworks Can Improve LLM Alignment: Societal Alignment Frameworks

 \subsection{Social Alignment}

 Human communication relies on a complex, largely implicit set of norms, values, and cues that guide individuals in interpreting each other's intentions and the world around them \citep{10.1093/acprof:oso/9780190622046.001.0001}.
 However, this process is inherently ambiguous, as much of the meaning is conveyed implicitly rather than explicitly stated.
 Nonetheless, humans possess a unique ability called \textit{normative competence}, which allows them to understand and judge whether certain behaviors are appropriate or inappropriate in a given context \citep{Schutz1976}.
 This capability is often ingrained in cultures across the world \citep{hershcovich-etal-2022-challenges, doi:10.1177/0956797615586188,10.3389/fpsyg.2018.00849}, shaping shared understanding that facilitates communication and fosters mutual understanding \citep{mercier2018enigma}.
 A similar challenge arises in user-LLM interactions, where the absence of shared norms and values can result in misaligned outputs.
 For example, an LLM providing evening activity recommendations without accounting for cultural context might suggest visiting a bar or consuming alcohol in a region where such activities are prohibited or socially unacceptable, leading to responses that fail to align with local norms.

-Incorporating societal norms and values into LLMs could equip them with mechanisms to interpret and dynamically adapt to human normative systems \citep{10.5555/2447556.2447672}, much like these aid alignment within human interactions \citep{10.1093/acprof:oso/9780190622046.001.0001}.
+This gap highlights the need of what recent scholarship describes as ``thick'' conceptual representations \cite{tan2025beyond} and socially grounded contextual analysis for AI value alignment \cite{nelson2023thick, 10.1215/08992363-10742593}.
+In particular, \citet{kommers2025meaningmetricusingllms} argue that LLMs can be used to make cultural context, and thus human meaning, legible at an unprecedented scale within AI-based socio-technical systems.
+Internalizing these ``thick'' societal norms into LLMs could equip them with mechanisms to interpret and dynamically adapt to human normative systems \citep{10.5555/2447556.2447672}, much like these aid alignment within human interactions \citep{10.1093/acprof:oso/9780190622046.001.0001}.